firasuke/DOTSLASHLINUX/content/post/2017-09-11-The-Linux-Kernel-Configuration-Guide-Part-11.md

 Choice:     built-in [*]

-Reason:     It's highly recommended that you include this option if you wanted
+Reason:     It's highly recommended that you include this option in your kernel if
-            your wireless network adapter to work.
+            you wanted your wireless network adapter to work.

             If you've followed the guide above, then a simple:

-                cat lspcikk.txt | grep Wireless
+                cat lspcikk.txt | grep Wireless -A2

             should tell you whether you need this option or not.
 ```